DareDrone/retail-kpi-dashboard/README.md

 ## What I Built
 An interactive Power BI dashboard analysing 9,994 rows of retail sales data across regions, product categories, and time periods.
-All visuals cross-filter each other — clicking any data point instantly updates the entire dashboard, enabling dynamic, self-serve analysis without technical knowledge.
+All visuals cross-filter each other.
+Clicking any data point instantly updates the entire dashboard, enabling dynamic, self-serve analysis without technical knowledge.